 8. Cut Caffeine by the Afternoon

 It's common to reach for a cup of coffee if you feel an afternoon slump.
 Caffeine is a stimulant and the effects of consuming later in the day can affect your ability to and quality of sleep.
+If you’re not getting good quality sleep you’re less likely to wake up feeling rested.
 Set a cut off time of 2 pm, opt for a non-coffee alternative, use a smaller mug, and limit caffeine as the day progresses for optimal sleep at night.

 9. Exercise Regularly

-Regular exercise can help boost sleep quality + reduce stress to make it easier to fall asleep at night.
+Regular exercise can help boost sleep quality + reduce stress to make it easier to fall asleep at night and wake up feeling rested the next day.
 While it's important to get a variety of different types of exercise, try to keep high intensity / aerobic / cardio exercise for the morning or during the day and not too close to bedtime.
 Stretching, light weights, or gentle yoga are great before bed.

-10. Avoid Alcohol, Stimulants, + Heavy Meals in the Evening
+10. Avoid Alcohol, Stimulants, and Heavy Meals in the Evening

-While we think alcohol can help us sleep, it actually disrupts our circadian rhythm and our ability to get a truly restful night's sleep.
+While we think alcohol can help us sleep, it actually disrupts our circadian rhythm and our ability to get a truly restful night's sleep so we when we wake up we may feel drained and not feel rested.
 Caffeine and cigarettes are both stimulants that can keep you awake when you're trying to sleep.
 Big or spicy meals in the evening can lead to indigestion making it difficult to sleep.

 11. Blood Sugar Balance + Sleep

-Stress + high blood sugar can make it difficult to fall asleep at night.
+Stress and high blood sugar can make it difficult to fall asleep at night.
 Night sweats, waking up in the middle of the night, or waking up and needing a snack can all mean a blood sugar drop is happening in the middle of the night.
 A small snack before bed like fruit + almond butter can help prevent a drop at night.
+When you’re getting uninterrupted sleep you’re more likely to feel rested in the morning.

 12. Natural Sleep Remedies

 Calming herbal teas like chamomile, lavender, holy basil, lemon balm, or passion flower can help calm before bed.
-A magnesium supplement or an epsom salt bath also help the body relax.
+A magnesium supplement or an epsom salt bath also help the body relax so you wake up and feel rested.
 Other supplements like certain amino acids or melatonin may be indicated, talk to your healthcare provider before adding into your routine.

 13. Get Labs Checked

 Checking your cortisol (stress hormone) levels can give you helpful insight to your sleeping patterns.
 A normal cortisol curve should show that it is highest upon waking and gradually decline throughout the day.
-People with a cortisol spike in the evening (as a result of prolonged stress) may experience disrupted sleep or trouble falling asleep.
+People with a cortisol spike in the evening (as a result of prolonged stress) may experience disrupted sleep or trouble falling asleep and are less likely to feel rested in the morning.